 Article IV – Organization and Management

 The Quantico Chapter is authorized by the Naval Academy Alumni Association, which has approved the Chapter’s organization, charter and bylaws.
 The Chapter is organized exclusively for charitable and educational purposes, including for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501 (c)(3) of the Internal Revenue Service (IRS) Code, or corresponding section of any future federal tax code.
 Upon dissolution of the organization, assets shall be distributed for one or more exempt purposes within the meaning of section 501 (c)(3) of the IRS Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
 Any such assets not disposed of shall be disposed of by a Court of Competent Jurisdiction of the county in which the principal office of the organization is then located, exclusively for such purpose or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.

 The Chapter shall be managed per the following guidelines:

-1. The business, property, and funds of the Chapter shall be managed and controlled by a Council composed of a President, a Vice-President, a Secretary, and a Treasurer, who are members ex-officio, and six (6) other elected members-at-large, also known as the Board of Advisors (see Art VII).
-Any six (6) Council members, one of whom shall be the President or Vice President, will constitute a quorum to transact ordinary business.
+- The business, property, and funds of the Chapter shall be managed and controlled by a Council composed of a President, a Vice President, a Secretary, and a Treasurer, who are members ex-officio, and six (6) other elected members-at-large, also known as the Board of Advisors (see Art VII).
+More than 50% of Council members, one of whom shall be the President or Vice President, will constitute a quorum to transact ordinary business.

 Article V- Officers